cloudmesh-community/book/chapters/class/516/faq.md

 Atetnd the online hours and ask questions there or watch the recorded online meetings as we explained it there also.

+## Where do I find the github directory?

+See <https://github.com/cloudmesh-community> and search for your name.

+## Where can I find the hid directory?

+We often refer to the github directory as the hid directory, see *Where to find the github directory?*